 MFT Campus Programs

-Interested in earning an MFT degree?
+Interested in earning MFT degrees?
 A selection of accredited schools offer the Masters in Family Therapy (MFT) degree on campus.
 Study relationships amongst your peers.
 Learn about family systems.
 Explore therapeutic interventions for treating couples and families.

 The MFT degree is a graduate level program of study.
 It may appeal to students with a Bachelors in counseling or psychology.
 Some programs take about two years of full time study.
 That means about 60 to 66 credits.
 This does vary.